josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 	![](/images/post_images/easing/axes.png)

-	Values are allowed to go out of bounds vertically on the _y_ axis (creating an "overshoot" effect), but _not_ on the _x_ axis (since animation can go backwards, but time can't).

 **This is why CSS easing functions are written as four numeric values**.
+You could quite literally think of `cubic-bezier` as a function that accepts exactly four arguments: the _x_ and _y_ coordinates of the start handle, and the _x_ and _y_ of the end handle, in that order.

 The curve above would be represented in CSS as:

 ```css
 cubic-bezier(0.12, 0.57, 0.63, 0.21)